Jasuse/dbus_project/README.md

 B. clang-format(-check) is unknown target for ninja
 1. Ensure `clang-format` is installed
 2. Delete build folder and run `./setup.sh` again

-# Obvious TO DOs:
-1. Move clients, servers to subprojects
-2. Move DBus code to classes to ensure these objects are incapsulated (and embeddable)
-3. Add async execution of methods (see 2.)